ebebbington/context-finder/README.md

 # Context Read and Print
 *context-read-and-print* will grab as many contexts as you want froma file.
-All you have to do is specify the context titles you wish to ge.
+All you have to do is specify the context titles you wish to get.
 The matching process will check if a context title *contains* one given on the command line, meaning one argument can match multiple blocks

 ## Getting Started
 These instructions will get you a copy of the project up and running on your machine.

 ### Installing
-cd into the directory of your choice where text-extractor will lie
+Navigate to a directory of your choice

 	cd /tmp